ros2hp/grmgr/README.md

                 . . .
 ```

-This, may or may not, present a resourcing issue to the server.
-If the parallelTask is short and fast and the server has prodigous resources, most notably cores, then the threshold at which it can comfortably execute concurrent paralelTask's will be relatively high.
+This examples will instantiate an unlimited number of asyncrhonous functions , which, may or may not, present a resourcing issue to the server.
+If the parallelTask is not particularly compute instensive (i.e. performs some IO operations) and the server has prodigous resources, most notably cores, then the threshold at which it can comfortably execute concurrent paralelTask's will be relatively high.

-To control the number of parallel executions, however, is relatively simple ofcourse.
-Just introduce a "counter" and create a channel to pass back a "finished" message from the parallelTask.
-Channels represent the communication in CSP.
+To prevent too many concurrent tasks from overwhelming the server it is relatively easy to implement some control.
+Just introduce a "counter" and create a  **_channel_** to pass back a "finished" message from the parallelTask.

 ```
 	        . . .